indimail/indimail-virtualdomains/.github/README-indimail.md

  * automatic queue cleanups (qmail-clean)
  * queue viewing (qmail-qread)
  * detailed delivery statistics (qmailanalog)
  * Configurable number of queues for load balancing.
-A queue in indimail is configurable by three environment variables QUEUE\_BASE, QUEUE\_COUNT, and QUEUE\_START.
+A queue in indimail is configurable by three environment variables **QUEUE_BASE**, **QUEUE_COUNT**, and Q**UEUE_START**.
 A queue in IndiMail is a collection of queues.
 Each queue in the collection can have one or more SMTP listener but a single or no delivery ([qmail-send(8)](https://github.com/indimail/indimail-mta/wiki/qmail-send.8) process.
 It is possible to have the entire queue collection without a delivery process (e.g. SMTP on port 366 – ODMR).
-The QUEUE\_COUNT can be defined based on how powerful your host is (IO bandwidth, etc).
+The **QUEUE_COUNT** can be defined based on how powerful your host is (IO bandwidth, etc).
 NOTE: This configurable number of queues is possibe with a single installation and does not require you to install multiple instances as is required for qmail.
  * dynamic number, based on queue load, using qscheduler.
  * Ability to hold local, remote or both deliveries (holdlocal, holdremote control file)
- * Qmail Queue Extra Header – Ability to pass extra headers to local and remote deliveries via [qmail-queue(8)](https://github.com/indimail/indimail-mta/wiki/qmail-queue.8) (Environment variable QQEH).
+ * Qmail Queue Extra Header – Ability to pass extra headers to local and remote deliveries via [qmail-queue(8)](https://github.com/indimail/indimail-mta/wiki/qmail-queue.8) (Environment variable **QQEH**).
  * External Virus scanning via QHPSI – Qmail High Performance Scanner Interface
  * Ability to extend QHPSI interface through plugins.
-The keyword plugin:shared\_lib defined in the environment variable QHPSI denotes 'shared\_lib' to be loaded.
+The keyword plugin:shared\_lib defined in the environment variable **QHPSI** denotes 'shared\_lib' to be loaded.
  * Virus scanner qscanq.
-Ability to detect virus via a third party scanner defined by SCANCMD environment variable (clamscan, clamdscan, etc)
+Ability to detect virus via a third party scanner defined by **SCANCMD** environment variable (clamscan, clamdscan, etc)
  * Blocking of prohibited filename extensions via qscanq program
  * [DomainKeys Identified Mail](http://marc.info/?l=qmail&m=123817543532399&w=2 "DKIM") with ADSP/SSP ([qmail-dkim(8)](https://github.com/indimail/indimail-mta/wiki/qmail-dkim.8) RFC 4871, RFC 6376, RFC 8463
  * Set all header values listed in envheader control file as environment variables.